-Windows 10 come with many welcome changes, including a new Settings app.
-One of the best changes includes the Privacy Settings which give a privacy control to users.
+Windows 10 comes with many welcome changes, including a new Settings app.
+One of the best changes includes the Privacy Settings which give privacy control to users.
 Microsoft has said that Windows 10 data collection cannot be stopped.
 So how can we harden it at least?
 In this post, we will take a look at the privacy control and settings available and how to configure & fix default Windows 10 Privacy Settings and adjust & configure Microsoft account, location, camera, messaging, Edge, Cortana, etc. settings, in order to protect your privacy.

 Read: Windows 10 Privacy Issues: How much data is Microsoft really collecting?